OscarAnd123/COVID_AND_NYPD/README.md

 I analyzed NYPD's records of arrest throughout 2020, I looked at the number of arrest for each month, the number of arrest by race, and the number of arrest by Boroughs.

 During the George Floyd protest I have seen the NYPD arrest many protesters throughout the country and NYC.
 I was wondering if the number of Arrest had spiked up more than usual.
-My hypothesis is that the number of arrest will be similare to 2019 but have spiked up during the summer.
+My hypothesis is that the number of arrest will be similare to 2019 but the number of arrest will spike up during the summer.

 ## Analyzes of 2020